 Dumpster Diving Tips, Is It for You or Does it Disgust You?

 I have no problem investigating.
 My problem is I have drawn a line at Dumpster Diving Tips, and in NYC, the bags are out on the street.
-I am unsure why, but I seem to have turned my nose up to look into a dumpster to find delicious food.
+I seem to have turned my nose up at looking into a dumpster for the possibility of finding delicious food.

-Some others would also like to pay top dollar for the food.
+I guess some others would also like to pay top dollar for the food.
 LOL.

 He looked at me as if I were making fun of him.